hydephp/develop/docs/digging-deeper/navigation.md

 ### Customization Methods

-Hyde provides a few different ways to customize the navigation menus, depending on what you prefer.
+Hyde provides multiple ways to customize navigation menus to suit your needs:

 Specifying the data in the front matter will override any dynamically inferred or config-defined priority.
 While this is useful for one-offs, it can make it harder to reorder items later on as you can't see the whole picture at once.